White Egg Layer

 Currently Unavailable

 The Phoenix chicken is a bird that was developed in Germany from Japanese long-tailed birds.
 Phoenix are tolerant of heat and are primarily used for exhibition and ornamental purposes.
 Under proper care and the right conditions, Phoenix males can display impressive long tails.
-Assorted Phoenix includes Silver Phoenix and Golden Phoenix.
-These breeds are very rare and are available in limited quantities.
-Available as straight run only.

 Currently Unavailable

 Mottled Houdans are a distinctive crested variety that have five toes on each foot.
 They have a mottled, or spotted appearance.
 They are compact and have low body carriage compared to polish.
 Hens may be expected to weigh about 6 pounds when mature and will economically produce medium white eggs.
-Available as straight run only.

 Currently Unavailable